-Women are denied access to water governance processes: Although water governance is anticipated to become a cornerstone of global water security, space for women to participate in political decision making is limited.

-A lack of capacity and awareness.
+- ▶ Regional institutions have achieved less progress.
+Regional institutions addressing transboundary water management involve negotiations at the political level requiring the cooperation and agreement of multiple and often competing countries.3 This makes it difficult to ensure a consistent and harmonized approach to tackling GESI issues. - ▶ Women are denied access to water governance processes: Although water governance is anticipated to become a cornerstone of global water security, space for women to participate in political decision making is limited. - ▶ A lack of capacity and awareness.
 Stakeholders at all levels and across all sectors tend to lack the capacity and understanding of why and how to apply GESI considerations.
-This means that local-level projects and institutional programming is frequently gender blind.

-Lack of a systematic approach: Gender and social inclusion tends to be assigned to one individual or ministry thereby limiting the ability to promote a systematic approach.
-Projects tend to include stand-alone interventions rather than integrating GESI considerations at all levels and across all sectors where the project is being implemented.

-Failure to allocate adequate resources.
-Allocating sufficient funding to apply a GESI lens at the project and program level throughout the project cycle is often overlooked because of a lack of appreciation of GESI's central importance to a project's success.

-Gender is complex: An understanding of the complex relationships between men and women or the ways in which gender norms are embedded in institutions, market forces and cultural interactions is often not reflected in programmes and projects, particularly in sectors that are technical and male dominated including water resource management.

-One-off interventions: Single interventions are inadequate to deal with the complex nature of gender inequality and social inclusion.
-To facilitate changes in norms and beliefs that drive gender inequality and social exclusion requires multiple interventions at multiple levels.

-Monitoring and evaluation is inadequate: At both the program and project level, the gathering and analysis of disaggregated data is frequently overlooked.
+This means that local-level projects and institutional programming is frequently gender blind. - ▶ Lack of a systematic approach: Gender and social inclusion tends to be assigned to one individual or ministry thereby limiting the ability to promote a systematic approach.
+Projects tend to include standalone interventions rather than integrating GESI considerations at all levels and across all sectors where the project is being implemented. - ▶ Failure to allocate adequate resources.
+Allocating sufficient funding to apply a GESI lens at the project and program level throughout the project cycle is often overlooked because of a lack of appreciation of GESI's central importance to a project's success. - ▶ Gender is complex: An understanding of the complex relationships between men and women or the ways in which gender norms are embedded in institutions, market forces and cultural interactions is often not reflected in programs and projects, particularly in sectors that are technical and male dominated including water resource management. - ▶ One-off interventions: Single interventions are inadequate to deal with the complex nature of gender inequality and social inclusion.
+To facilitate changes in norms and beliefs that drive gender inequality and social exclusion requires multiple interventions at multiple levels. - ▶ Monitoring and evaluation is inadequate: At both the program and project level, the gathering and analysis of disaggregated data is frequently overlooked.
 This is compounded by a failure to develop indicators or plan for monitoring that reflects GESI considerations.

-V. A Systematic Approach to Promote a Transformation within Gender and Social Inclusion
+3 Earle, Anton and Bazilli, Susan.
+"A gendered critique of transboundary water management" 2013, Feminist Critique.

+V. A SYSTEMATIC APPROACH TO PROMOTE A TRANSFORMATION WITHIN GENDER AND SOCIAL INCLUSION

-Worldwide, there is a growing recognition that being "gender aware" is insufficient.
-4
+Worldwide, there is a growing recognition that being "gender aware" is insufficient.4